alvarogm84-hub/sow3/OV-DINO/README.md

 ### 3. Data Preparing
 #### Milestone
-Follow Yolo-to-COCO-format-converter instructions in order to prepare Milestone dataset in the COCO format:
+Follow the YOLO-to-COCO format converter instructions to prepare the Milestone dataset in COCO format:

 ── milestone
   ── annotations